Caseware Master Product & Services Agreement

 5.9 Equitable Relief.
 The Recipient hereby acknowledges that unauthorized disclosure or use of Confidential Information will cause irreparable harm and significant injury to the Discloser that may be difficult to ascertain.
 Accordingly, the Recipient agrees that the Discloser will be entitled to seek and obtain immediate injunctive relief to enforce obligations under this Agreement.

 6.1 Coverage.
 During the Term of this Agreement, Caseware agrees to carry appropriate insurance insured by insurers of recognized financial responsibility against such losses and risks and in such amounts as are prudent and customary in the technology industry.
-Caseware will provide a copy of its certificate of insurance upon Customer's request.
+Caseware will provide a copy of its certificate of insurance upon the Customer's request.
+Customers will also be required to carry appropriate commercial liability insurance with financially sound and reputable insurers.

 7. INTELLECTUAL PROPERTY